Design Principles / Task 1: Exploration

 We are tasked to:

-2. Describe the design principles given and select an image to go with the principle (No no using same image from lecture slides), remember to credit the image source.
+1. Describe the design principles given and select an image to go with the principle (To showcase our understanding of the design principles), and do credit the image source.

 - Gestalt theory